Summit-University, Saint Paul: Decline

 For more than a decade, major problems plagued renewal efforts in Summit-University despite the city's and residents’ determination to improve the area.
 Considerable conflict over the renewal arose between the city and HRA leaders on the one side, and community leaders on the other.
 These conflicts were intensified by the fact that community leaders came from three different sources.
 First there were the “professional” leaders – ministers and social agency workers.
-During the years of decline, the Summit-University acquired a number of social agencies including the Hallie W. Brown Community Center, and local chapters of the Urban League and the NAACP, that continued to play an important part in the life and health of the area.
+During the years of decline, the Summit-University acquired a number of social agencies including the Hallie Q. Brown Community Center, and local chapters of the Urban League and the NAACP, that continued to play an important part in the life and health of the area.
 Traditional black organizations and black ministers resisted the city's efforts to conduct renewal without the substantial resident involvement.

 Businessmen comprised the second leadership group through their commercial clubs.
 The third group of leaders came out of indigenous citizen organizations.
 Often these groups formed in response to some unwanted city action.
 The Dale-Selby Action Council, for example, formed in the early 1960s to protest HRA plans to construct a public high rise for the elderly on the abandoned Neill School site on the corner of Laurel and Farrington.
 Residents felt the Neill playground was vital play space in a crowded neighborhood.
 The HRA built the high rise despite the protest but the organization survived and formed one core of resident power.
 Some of these organizations were funded by “War on Poverty” money from the federal government.
 Other citizen groups were formed by the middle-class residents who were beginning to try to restore old homes in the area.